Updated for 2021

-- Do prospects know who you are and what your company does?
+- Do they know who you are and what your company does?

-- Do these same prospects wake up in the morning saying, “I need to call (your company) and buy one of these today?”
+- Do these same leads wake up in the morning saying, “I need to call (your company) and buy one of these today?”

-- Are these same prospects likely to have the business issues and pains that your solution routinely solves, whether they consciously acknowledge it or not?
+- Are these same leads likely to have the business issues and pains that your solution routinely solves, whether they consciously acknowledge it or not?

 In most sales and sales development organizations, there is a great emphasis on getting appointments and often times, qualified appointments.
 At first it sounds really appealing.
 The field rep says, “Just get me an appointment.
 I can handle it from there.”

 The scenario may play out as follows: the field rep gets appointments, but the appointments don’t turn into real sales opportunities.
-This leads to finger pointing between the sales team and the sales development team.
-So the field changes the requirement and says, “What we really need are qualified appointments.”
+Hence, the classic sales and marketing friction we hear so much about.
+So the rep changes the requirement and says, “What we really need are qualified appointments.”

 In response, the sales development team does just that.
 They work really hard and to get “qualified appointments”.
-They get a few, but the problem is now; a “few” is not nearly enough to feed the sales team.
-What that means is two teams that should be working together are now frustrated with each other, and it ultimately means difficulty for the company to meet aggressive revenue targets.
+They get a few, but the problem is now, a “few” is not nearly enough to feed the sales team.
+What that means is two teams that should be working together are now frustrated with each other.
+Ultimately, that puts the company behind the 8-ball to meet aggressive revenue targets.
 It’s a vicious, non-productive cycle.

 So, how do you prevent this from happening in your organization?

 Suppose you are embarking on an out-of-town business trip.
-You battle traffic to the airport, park your car, traverse your way through security and head to the gate.
-It’s boarding time and the gate agent calls your zone.
+Once it’s boarding time, the gate agent calls your zone.
 You scan your boarding pass and it makes a funny sound.
 The gate agent smiles and says to you, “Congratulations!
 You are our one-millionth flyer!
 As a reward, you may sit anywhere on the plane.
 And, by the way, the VP of your top prospect account, Joe Smith, is sitting in seat 1A.”